tanjary21/Flash_FFMPEG/README.md

 The project started out during my MSc. studies.
 I found myself having to frequently convert my data/results into visualizations in nice video formats, or ```.gif```s to save on memory.
 And using ```ffmpeg``` through the terminal just wasn't becoming a reflex fast enough.
 Frequent errors, incompatible resolution specs, frame rates etc used to slow me down for stuff that really wasn't supposed to take more than 2 seconds.
 And so, like any decent engineer, I automated my work flows to save on a resource that's very precious in grad school; time.

 At the time, these were mostly simple BASH scripts put into my ```.bashrc```.
 Since then, I've figured out how to put them into Ubuntu's Desktop UI's context menu.
-I'm now making this available to all as a ```.deb``` package that Linux users can install.
+I'm now making this available to all as a ```.deb``` package that Ubuntu users can install.

+This also serves me as a way to learn debian packaging.

+Tested on:
+* Ubuntu 20.04.1
 ---

 * Installation
 * Usage Examples
 * Custom Functionality